imflash217/portfolio/docs/algorithms/design_patterns.md

 - Remember!
 Design Patterns are gudelines towards finding solutions to problem; not solutions to problems themselves.

 ## Types of Design Patterns

+Adapted from the Gang-of-four (GoF) book on `Design Patterns`; there are broadly three types of useful & popular design patterns:

+1. Creational
+2. Structural
+3. Behavioral

+## `Creational` Design Patterns